dangitbobbeh/dangitbobbeh/README.md

 # Hi, I'm David 👋

 Software engineer with a background in full-stack development, commercial real estate, and entrepreneurship.
-I build tools that solve real business problems—usually ones I've encountered firsthand.
+I build tools that solve real business problems.
+Usually ones I've encountered firsthand.

 ## What I'm Working On